bhwilkoff/educational-model-spec/docs/overview.md

 ### Identifying and Interrupting Oppressive Systems

-**Educational systems currently designed to sort and rank students based on:**
+**Educational and AI systems currently designed to sort and rank students based on:**
 - **Proximity to white, middle-class cultural norms** disguised as "academic readiness"
 - **Standardized definitions of intelligence** that ignore diverse cognitive strengths
 - **English-dominant communication styles** that devalue multilingual assets